Classics and Philosophy Combined Ph.D. Program

 Requirements of the Philosophy Track of the Classics and Philosophy Program

 It is recommended that applicants to the program possess a basic knowledge of Greek, up to the level of being able comfortably to read Plato’s Socratic dialogues and/or comparable abilities in Latin.
 While this level of proficiency is recommended, the minimum requirement for entry to the Philosophy Track is intermediate proficiency in at least one of Greek and Latin (where such proficiency standards could be met by attendance at an intensive summer school, such as the CUNY course, in which the course covers the ground typically covered by both a beginners and an intermediate course, in the summer prior to entry).
-Students who satisfy only the minimal level requirement in Greek and Latin must, in addition, have demonstrable proficiency in one of the Modern Languages: French, German or Italian.
+Students who satisfy only the minimal level requirement in Greek and Latin must, in addition, have demonstrable proficiency in one of the modern languages: French, German or Italian.
 Such students should make clear in their applications their current level of language attainment and their plans to meet the minimum language requirement.
-On completion of the program, graduates will have proficiency in Greek and Latin and a reading knowledge of two of the following languages; French, German, or Italian.
-These will be established and assisted by diagnostic tests as follows:
+On completion of the program, graduates will have proficiency in Greek and Latin and a reading knowledge of German and either French or Italian.
+These qualifications will be established and assisted by practice tests as follows:

 Modern Languages

-• At least 4 should be in ancient philosophy, including at least two involving original language work.
+• At least 4 should be in ancient philosophy, including at least two involving substantive work in the original language.

-• Of 5 in Classics, at least one course should involve original language work in Greek and at least one course should involve original language work in Latin.
-Courses beyond this should be chosen, in consultation with the program committee, so as best to prepare candidates for their qualifying examinations.
-It is expected that candidates will at least audit one course per year involving reading of a philosophical text in the original language, irrespective of courses taken.
+• It is expected that candidates will at least audit one course per year involving reading of a Greek or Latin philosophical text in the original language, irrespective of courses taken.

-• In recognition of previous graduate-level work done at Yale or elsewhere, the Program Committee in consultation with the two Directors of Graduate Studies may recommend waiving a maximum of three courses of the requirement (including logic), not more than two of which may be counted against Philosophy graduate courses and not more than one of which may be counted against Classics graduate courses at Yale.
-Graduate students must take at least one class in two of the three categories listed in the Yale Philosophy department, not counting classes in ancient philosophy.
+• In recognition of previous graduate-level work done at Yale or elsewhere, the Program Committee may recommend waiving a maximum of three courses of the requirement, not more than two of which may be counted against Philosophy graduate courses and not more than one of which may be counted against Classics graduate courses at Yale.
 Credit for course work done elsewhere does not reduce the tuition or residency requirement of the Graduate School.
-Whether a waiver is granted is ultimately be decided by the Graduate School.
+Whether a waiver is granted is ultimately decided by the Graduate School.

 Timing